Free Space Loss | Atmospheric Loss Models | Urban and Terrestrial Models | System Temperature | Antenna Temperature | Refraction Models

 The component temperatures are in degrees Kelvin, and the LNA gain, noise figure, and loss values are in linear scale (not in dB).

-You can provide additional sources of noise data (Tother), such as external noise profile data files, user-specified plugins, additional constant noise sources, etc. These are external to the antenna; STK adds them to the antenna noise temperature (Tantenna).
+You can provide additional sources of noise data (Tother), such as external noise profile data files, user-specified plugins, additional constant noise sources, etc. These are external to the antenna; STK processing adds them to the antenna noise temperature (Tantenna).
 If you do not provide any of these sources, then Tother = 0.

 Total System Noise Temperature = Tantenna + T1 + T2 + T3